danrouse/beatsaber-quest-modding-guide/README.md

 To create a simple mod settings menu, all you need is a `DidActivate` function matching the signature [`void DidActivate(HMUI::ViewController* self, bool firstActivation, bool addedToHierarchy, bool screenSystemEnabling)`](https://github.com/darknight1050/questui/blob/master/shared/QuestUI.hpp#L25).
 When `firstActivation` is true, you can add your UI elements onto the ViewController.
 Finally, in your mod's `load()`, register it with QuestUI by calling `QuestUI::Register::RegisterModSettingsViewController(modInfo, YourDidActivateMethod)`, and a button will be added to the Mod Settings menu.

 To create a more complex mod settings menu, you'll need to make a Custom Type extending `HMUI::ViewController` and overriding the `DidActivate` method to add your UI elements.
-After registering the custom type, call `QuestUI::Register::RegisterModSettingsViewController<T>(modInfo, title)`,
+After registering the custom type, call `QuestUI::Register::RegisterModSettingsViewController<T>(modInfo)`,

 You can also create a _much_ more complex mod settings menu by making your own `HMUI::FlowCoordinator` (as well as corresponding ViewControllers), and registering that with `QuestUI::Register::RegisterModSettingsFlowCoordinator<T>(modInfo)`.